Susmita2803/Text-Mining/README.md

 # Text-Mining
-Perform sentimental analysis on the Elon-musk tweets.
+Performed sentimental analysis on the Elon-musk tweets.